DIY F/Stop Timer Construction

 Construction Process

-From the source code archive, copy the Keypad, RotaryEncoder and FstopTimer directories to your Arduino Libraries directory and the fstop_driver (top level sketch) to your sketchbook.
+From the source code archive, copy the Keypad, RotaryEncoder, FreqMeasure and FstopTimer directories to your Arduino Libraries directory and the fstop_driver (top level sketch) to your sketchbook.
 Make sure it compiles successfully.

-The power supply components on the board (bridge and 470uF cap) can be left off if you're running on USB power but are needed if you want to run from a 5V AC transformer.
+The power supply components on the board (bridge and 470uF cap) should be left off if you're running on USB power or via the DC jack on the arduino, but are needed if you want to run from a 5VAC transformer.
+You could also use a 5V/0.5A switchmode supply module connected directly to VCC.

-The rotary encoder gets mounted on a little daughter board and connected to the main board using 6 pins of header; this is to raise it to the front-panel level with the LCD.
+The rotary encoder gets mounted on a little daughter board and connected to the main board using 6 pins of header+sockets; this is to raise it to the front panel, level with the LCD.
+Solder the sockets onto the board first (you can't get to them once the encoder is soldered in!).
+You will need to put a small piece of paper or plastic under the encoder (they usually have a metal underside) to stop it shorting out the socket pins that it's right on top of.

 Put it all in a box, compile the source and flash the Arduino.
-Plug the USB port of the Arduino into a USB power source (e.g. iPhone charger) and it should boot up after a second.
+Plug the USB port of the Arduino into a USB power source (e.g. iPhone charger), it should boot up and show its welcome message.

 Construction Photos